sogonsec/blades-claws-fangs-c2/docs/CommandProtocol.md

 - agent operational modes for detection (super sneaky or super loud/who cares, etc)
 - shells (reverse and bound)
 - agent check in with server every so often for commands to run (guess a queue will be required).
 This is mainly for compromised hosts that may not be directly routable or addressable, like if it is behind a NAT or FW blocks inbound but not outbound, etc.
-- agent checkin (configurable if enabled and needs to have non-static timing/behavior)
+- agent heartbeat to let the server know the agent is still operational (configurable if enabled and needs to have non-static timing/behavior)